sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-07-28-maven-jmeter-plugins.md

 From [this original article](https://sarkershantonu.github.io/2020/08/28/maven-jmeter/), you can know the basic POM structure.
 Let's see the jmeter plugins part.

 Among jmeter plugins, one of useful plugin is their thread groups.
-These thereat groups were actually introduced to match up with Load Runner's thread models.
+These thread groups were actually introduced to match up with Load Runner's thread models.

-In this test case, I am using ultimate thread group using our existing properties.
+In this test case, I am using **ultimate thread group** with our existing properties.
 It looks like this

 ![ultimate-thread-group](/images/jmeter-maven/ultimate-threadGroup.JPG)

 Now, lets add this ultimate thread group plugin.
-From [here](https://mvnrepository.com/artifact/kg.apc/jmeter-plugins-casutg), you can see latest version 2.9.
+From [**here**](https://mvnrepository.com/artifact/kg.apc/jmeter-plugins-casutg), you can see latest version 2.9.

 So adding directly like this under configuration.